 Independent sources estimate that more than 7,000 police officers are on the Mafia payroll.

-Ray Kelly and the Mafia Cops.
-NYPD and LAPD and most of the metropolitan police departments in the USA became the new Mafia.
+the Mafia Cops.
+NYPD and LAPD and most of the metropolitan police departments

 Capo Tony Bologna aka Captain Anthony Bologna is drawing $250,000 annually.
 He is rumored to draw $500,000 from his Mafia associates.
 He still suffers from the abuse at the hands of his tormentors in the elementary school.
 The reason: His lo vely name Tony Bologna.
 He was the commanding officer of the detectives Stephen Caracappa and Louis Eppolito, the convicted felons and murderers, who killed at the Mafia direction.

 This is your NYPD Police Captains are making $250,000 a year, plus unlimited perks.
 Many rank and file cops retire with a six figure pensions while in their early forties.
 They saddle the City with enormous cost of benefits exceeding $3 billion annually.

 Captain Anthony Bologna is the commanding officer at the First Precinct.
 Pepper spray is his favorite culinary ingredient.
 Mafia infiltrates NYPD at a staggering cost of $3 Billion annually.
 Police claims all desirable parking spots in the city for itself.
 Even though marihuana was decriminalized 7 years ago in NYC, marihuana possession is still the largest cause of all arrests in the City.

 salary reach stratosphere.
 Many captains take home $250,000 or more, not